mohanen/cheatsheets/math/linear_algebra.md

 - As we did in 3x3, for nxn matrix also we have to **multiply element and its determinant sub matrix recursively** until it reduce down to 2x2 Matrix
 - sign for a element $(i,j)= -1^((i+j))$ forms a checker board pattern
-- Choose the row with more 0 (so the element multiplied by it sub matrix determinant will be 0) to simplify the calculation.
+- Choose the row/column with more 0 (so the element multiplied by it sub matrix determinant will be 0) to simplify the calculation.

 ## Determinant of $k bb A_(n**n)$